-You’ll feel this massage and stretch all along your spine and might get a few adjustments.
+Where you’ll feel it: You’ll feel this massage and stretch all along your spine.

 - Lie on your back with your right leg straightened and your left leg bent.

-- Extend your left arm out to the side and away from your body and turn your head to the left.
+- Extend your left arm out to the side and away from your body.
+Turn your head to the left.

 - As you hold that extended position, twist your lower body to the right.
-Imagine that you are trying to touch the ground with your left shoulder and your left knee at the same time.
-You don’t need to actually do this — your left shoulder will most likely be raised up off the floor, and your knee may not reach the floor by itself either.
+Imagine you’re trying to touch the ground with your left shoulder and left knee simultaneously.
+You do not need to actually do this — your left shoulder will most likely be raised off the floor, and your knee may not reach the floor by itself.

 - You can place a pillow under your left shoulder if it doesn’t reach all the way down.

-- Breathe deeply as you use your right hand to press down your left knee.
+- Breathe deeply as you use your right hand to press down on your left knee.

 - Repeat on the opposite side.

-- Lie on your back with your knees bent and extend your arms straight up toward the ceiling.
+- Lie on your back with your knees bent, and extend your arms straight toward the ceiling.